How to scale a stroke in Illustrator to increase / decrease in size inline with object size

-Ok, so this is a website dedicated to Photoshop, but after 2 hours plus of searching the internet on how to fix this stroke issue in Illustrator along with a couple of forum posts with few replies, I thought I’d share the fix so perhaps others will be able to find it a bit quicker than me π
+Ok, so this is a website dedicated to Photoshop, but after searching the internet for more than 2 hours on how to scale strokes in Adobe Illustrator, I’ve found the key solution.
+I thought I’d share the solution to help you to find the answer a bit quicker than me when you need to scale any strokes 🙂

-On a mac go to Illustrator > Preferences > General and check Scale & Stroke Effects.
+On a Mac, go to the top menu Illustrator > Preferences > General, and check Scale & Stroke Effects.

-On a PC go to Edit > Preferences > General and check Scale & Stroke Effects
+Note: The screenshot is taken from Adobe Illustrator CC Mac version.
+Windows users go to Edit > Preferences > General and check Scale & Stroke Effects.

 The stroke should now scale at the same rate as the object.
-The only problem with this solution is that when you change this in the preferences it’s only changing the preferences on your machine, IT DOESN’T MAKE THE CHANGE DOCUMENT WIDE.
-This can obviously cause problems if someone other than you is going to use the file, as you can’t guarantee that they will have this option checked.
-A way around this problem is to expand the stroke lines instead of changing the setting in the preferences.
+The only problem with this solution is that when you change this in the preferences it’s only changing the preferences on your computer, it DOESN’T make the change document-wide.
+So if you open the same file on another device, you’ll have to check the option again.

 Excellent tip, thanks a lot.
 I’ve been trying to figure this out for a long time!